 Butler assistant coach Connor McCaffery, brother Patrick, Iowa’s Sydney Affolter & more react as Carter Kingsbury announces college commitment

-Former Iowa guard Carter Kingsbury has announced his commitment to the Citadel on Friday.
-He spent four seasons at Iowa before entering the transfer portal.
+Former Iowa guard Carter Kingsbury announced his transfer to The Citadel on Friday.
+The combo guard spent four seasons at the Hawkeyes before entering the transfer portal.

 "YAYAYAYAYAY," wrote Iowa's Sydney Affolter.